Colin A. Norman

 Colin Norman is an astrophysicist who approaches to his chosen field of astronomy and astrophysics utilizing: (1) Traditional detailed mathematical physics- based descriptions of astronomical phenomena and (2) Large Space projects where frontier technology meets the rigors of space based projects, for example: Hubble, JWST, Chandra, and (now proposing) AXIS .
 Truly fundamental progress has been made in the field using both these approaches over the last decades.

-Colin’s interests are listed in the short form CV below and the link to his publications is also given.
+Colin’s interests are listed in his short form CV and his publications section.
 He has many outstanding collaborators spread over the globe whom - he acknowledges with gratitude - greatly enhance his thinking.
-Their names are in the publications link below.
+Their names are in the publications section.

 Dr. Norman was educated at Melbourne University for undergraduate studies and at Oxford for his D.Phil.
 He has held appointments at Oxford, Cambridge, Leiden, Munich, Johns Hopkins University and the Space Telescope Science Institute.
 He has held many fellowships and visiting appointments at major centres in astrophysics, these are listed in the attached short CV.